Melissa Riso Exposes Plenty Of Cleavage In A Pink Satin Dress On Instagram

 In the caption, Melissa informed her fans that the gorgeous outfit was from the U.K.-based designer, Oh Polly, while the gorgeous heels were from Valentino.
 Melissa also wrote in the caption that the picture was captured at Katana Robata — a popular Japanese restaurant in Los Angeles.

 The model shared several pictures in the same outfit in two different posts.
-Within half a day of going live, the first set of pictures have amassed more than 16,000 likes and 445 comments, while the second post has garnered close to 9,000 likes and close to 200 comments.
+Within half a day of going live, the first set of pictures had amassed more than 16,000 likes and 445 comments, while the second post has garnered close to 9,000 likes and close to 200 comments.

 “MY GOD!!!
 GORGEOUS GIRL, what legs!!” one of her fans wrote on the picture.